 into a row of very plain, ordinary buildings, the kind an invader would merely ride past on the way to pillage and sack some other, more eye-appealing edifice.

-Malta today is crowded, but the climate and its location make it an ideal place to live.
+Modern Malta is crowded, but the climate and its location make it an ideal place to live.
 The government has made it easy for expatriates to live there, and many Americans have taken